There’s a ton of new Mr. Everyday Dollar readers (welcome!), so I wanted to take an opportunity to cover the general idea of early retirement.

 Sounds pretty good, right?

-This is the first question you have to challenge yourself to answer: do I want to retire early?
-If so, why?
+This is the first question you have to challenge yourself to answer: Do I want to retire early?
+And if so, why?
 The reasons why I chose to make financial independence a top priority in my life were:

-- Complete freedom to explore skill sets, interests and hobbies; and not being pigeonholed into one job forever.
+- Complete freedom to explore skill sets, interests and hobbies; and not be pigeonholed into one job forever.

 - Time to share and help others lead a richer, fuller life by choosing minimalism and frugalism.